Leica Camera AG

 - 1.300 (worldwide)

 Leica stands for high technology made in Germany.
 And it is a part of the vision culture.
-The company emerged in 1986 from Ernst Leitz Wetzlar GmbH, the successor company of the Optical Institute which had been founded by Carl Kellner in 1849.
-The 35 mm format film was established with the first 35 mm format film camera constructed in 1913, and it made Leica famous in the whole world.
+The 35 mm format film was established with the first 35 mm format film camera constructed in 1913, and it made Leica famous around the world.